ShubhamGupta2701/Node-JS/README.md

 ## HTTP Server

 - To create http server we use 'http' module which is preinstalled in node
-- after importing is https we create a server using 'const serverName = createServer((req,res)=>{
+- after importing is https we create a server using 'const serverName = createServer((req,res)=>{//Code})'
-    //Code
-    })'
--after this we defined on which port our server run using - 'serverName.listen()'
+- after this we defined on which port our server run using - 'serverName.listen()'